GuillermoOvejeroSanchez/VoiceSculptor/README.md

 ### Deferred Report

-Enter to the folder "deferred_report" and run:
+Enter to the folder "deferred_report" and run the following command:
 ```bash
 python report_deferred.py
 ```